Ztumpie905509/discord-music-wrapper/README.md

 # discord-music-player

-This is under heavy development.
+This is currently under heavy development.

 This package can help you with playing music in a discord.js bot